"Untitled" (Perfect Lovers)

-"Untitled" (Perfect Lovers) is the title of two different artworks created by Félix González-Torres (or Felix Gonzalez-Torres).
+"Untitled" (Perfect Lovers) is the title of two different artworks created by Félix González-Torres.
 Each of the artworks consists of two identical wall clocks hung side-by-side so that they are touching.
 When installed the clocks are initially set to the same time but may fall out of sync over the course of an exhibition.
 "Untitled" (Perfect Lovers) (1987-1990) consists of two wall clocks with black rims; this work is an edition of three, plus one artist's proof.
 A separate, unique work, "Untitled" (Perfect Lovers) (1991), similarly consists of two identical wall clocks but with white rims instead of black, and includes the option of painting the wall on which the clocks are hung light blue.

 One of González-Torres' most famous works, it has appeared in over 75 exhibitions and has inspired multiple homages.
 When included in exhibitions and similar establishments it must adhere to specific parameters specified by González-Torres such as the clocks having to be the same type/dimensions.